mingchuno/aws-wrap/README.md

 ## Usage

-Basically this libary is a thin wrap around offical AWS Java SDK.
+Basically this libary is a thin wrap around official AWS Java SDK.
 Take SNS as an example

 ```
 val javaClient = new AmazonSNSAsyncClient() // AWS Java Client